Helium6CRES/he6-cres-spec-sims/README.md

 		* There is an example config file in the `he6-cres-spec-sims` repo under `config_files`.
 Copy that over under the experiments dir because the results will be written in the same directory that the config file you point to is.

 * Step 1:
+	* 11/10/22:
+		* Working through this.
+Trying to make a simulation call an executable so that I can submit it as a job.
+This means the permissions have to be right.
+Make something an executable with this:
+			* `sudo chmod +x filename.py`
+		* Trying to get the rocks experiment working here locally before porting it onto rocks.
+If this works I should be somewhat close.
+Maybe.
+		* Ok this seems to be working now.
+Nice.
+Next step is to get the qsub job submission working on rocks.
+Then need to think about how to clean up things if chunking up even further.
+			* This command works locally:
+				* `./he6-cres-spec-sims/he6_cres_spec_sims/run_rocks_experiment.py -exp "/media/drew/T7 Shield/spec_sims_results/experiments/test_experiment_11082022.txt"`
+		* Trying the following command on rocks:
+			* `./he6-cres-spec-sims/he6_cres_spec_sims/run_rocks_experiment.py -exp "/data/eliza4/he6_cres/simulation/sim_results/experiments/exp_demo_nov2022.txt"`

 	* It's working on a single node.
 	* Work on an run_experiment_rocks.py (rename other one) file to send out a bunch of different jobs to different nodes.
 One field per node.
 	* Make logging output sensible with timestamps.